Common usages of JPROF are:

 -> Go to the "Generic JVM Arguments" and enter the appropriate jprof options in the box.

--> click OK and -> save.
+-> Click OK and -> save.

-Note the options in the "Generic JVM Arguments" box are put on the JVMs command line for the server.
+Note: The options in the "Generic JVM Arguments" box are put on the JVM's command line for the server.

 The parameter parser supports up to five ways to specify each option.
 For example, pidx, the option that adds the process id as a suffix to all file names, can be specified as pidx, +pidx, allpidx, -pidx, or nopidx. "all" is an alias for "+" and "no" is an alias for "-" to make the options as readable as possible.